nasa/fprime/docs/UsersGuide/dev/code-style.md

 provided by the team.
 The information in this guide may not be complete and will evolve as the project continues.
 When unclear, follow reasonable conventions for the language at-hand.

 **Note:** these guidelines are for submissions to the F´ framework.
-Projects using F´ should adapt them as needed/
+Projects using F´ should adapt them as needed.

 ## F´ and Flight Software